tarbell-project/tarbell/tarbell/docs/build.rst

 which can be a URL, local file, CSV or Excel file.

 .. note::

-  The `data.json` file is created on the fly and will not appear in your project root.
-You can view and access it locally at `127.0.0.1:5000/data.json`.
+  The ``data.json`` file is created on the fly and will not appear in your project root.
+You can view and access it locally at ``127.0.0.1:5000/data.json``.
+If JSON creation is enabled, it will override any local file named ``data.json``.

 Using context variables